Precision Light Yield and Crosstalk Characterization for the SuperFGD scintillator cubes: SiPM calibration

 To accurately interpret the signals produced in the scintillator cubes, a calibration of the photosensors is required.
 Silicon photomultipliers exhibit gain and crosstalk characteristics that must be quantified to convert signal amplitude and charge into physical quantities such as the number of photoelectrons (p.e.).

 In this section, we describe the procedure used to extract the SiPM gain and optical crosstalk probability from waveform data.
-The calibration was based on the analysis of dark noise signals collected during dedicated runs without beam.
+The SiPM calibration data were collected during the same runs as the beam data, but in the intervals between beam spills.
 By studying the distribution of signal amplitudes and integrated charges for events with different number of photoelectrons, we determined the conversion factors and validated the linearity of the response.
 These results are essential for subsequent measurements of light yield and signal uniformity.

-The SiPM calibration data were collected in parallel with beam data by triggering on SiPM dark counts, and signal were selected was as described in Section~\ref{sec:data_flow}.
+During these intervals, the digitizer was triggered on SiPM dark counts, and signals were selected as described in Section~\ref{sec:data_flow}.
 Peak amplitude data were used in the calibration procedure.
 For each readout channel, the following parameters were extracted: the SiPM gain, the pedestal position, and the optical crosstalk probability.

 The gain extraction was measured using the CERN ROOT framework~\cite{rene_brun_2019_3895860}.
 Individual photoelectron peaks were identified using the \texttt{TSpectrum} peak-searching algorithm.
 Each peak was fitted with a Gaussian function to determine its position and width.
-Examples of the amplitude distribution is shown in Fig.\ref{fig:calibration_Amplitude}~(left).
-The distances between adjacent peaks were then fitted with a linear function, and the slope was interpreted as the SiPM gain as shown in Fig.\ref{fig:calibration_Amplitude}~(right).
+Examples of the amplitude distribution is shown in Figure~\ref{fig:calibration_Amplitude}~(left).
+The distances between adjacent peaks were then fitted with a linear function, and the slope was interpreted as the SiPM gain as shown in Figure~\ref{fig:calibration_Amplitude}~(right).

 The optical crosstalk, defined as the probability of simultaneous firing of multiple microcells in response to a single photoelectron, was estimated for each channel as:

 where $\overline{A}$ is the average signal amplitude, $A_{\text{pedestal}}$ is the pedestal level, and $A_{1\text{pe}}$ is the mean position of the first p.e. peak.
 This estimate assumes that the mean signal amplitude is increased due to contributions from correlated avalanches (optical photons emitted during a Geiger discharge triggering neighboring cells).
 A similar procedure was applied using the integrated charge distribution to provide a cross-check.